What should you expect to see during this second week?

 The candling process during these stage is fascinating.
 Although it's not wise to candle every egg every day, I admit I find it hard to resist when there's so much going on.

-By the start of this week the embryo will be clearly visible.
-The eye will become more prominent with time but even at this stage it can be clearly seen - look for a large black dot.
+By the start of this week the embryo will be clearly visible when you candle the egg.
+The eye will become more prominent with time but even at this stage it can be clearly seen.
+Look for a large black dot.

 See how by this point the air cell at the bottom of the egg is growing?
 When you candle, you should be able to see its growth very clearly.

 When I first saw this, I thought my egg was having twins!

-The vascular system - the blood vessels keeping it alive - are becoming very well developed and if you compare this to the diagram here you can see that the 'allantois' is also growing.
+The vascular system - the blood vessels keeping it alive - are becoming very well developed.
+If you compare this to the diagram here you can see that the 'allantois' is also growing.